Water Use & Conservation

 largest use at 20%.
 Five percent of water used is for industrial and commercial purposes.
 Agricultural water use comes to less than 1% of state-wide water use.

 Water use data is from actual 2013 water use reports submitted to NYSDEC under the Water Withdrawal Reporting program.
 To see a full sized version of the image to the right please click it.
-The 2012 data generated similar charts (PDF, 261 kb).
+Charts from 2012 (PDF, 260 KB) and 2013 (PDF, 481 KB) are also available.

 Water Conservation Efforts